efskap/dota2-hudselector/README.md

 Instructions
 ===

 Run main.py with python 3 (Or download hudselector.zip and run the Windows binary), pick your HUD, and then choose "Default HUD" from the shared content menu in-game.

+*YOU MUST HAVE -override_vpk IN YOUR DOTA 2 LAUNCH OPTIONS FOR THIS TO WORK*, just like with any other mod.

 Screenshots
 ===